You are here

 What should be included in the application?

 The application consists of a slide deck based on a template.
-You can download the template here.
+You can download the application here.
 Once completed, the application should be submitted online here.
-The slide template addresses the following:
+The application is a series of slides that address the following:

 • Project & Technology Description: Introduce the problem your invention solves, a high-level overview of your technology, and how it will address the problem.